gvwilson/thirdbit/src/fiction/bear/index.md

 looking for my sister, the Princess Ogmin.
 We fear she has been abducted."

-The man on the ground beside Muddh was wagging a finger slowly at the soldiers.
-He frowned and tugged at Muddh's pantleg and said something that the prince couldn't hear.
+The man on the ground beside Mukh was wagging a finger slowly at the soldiers.
+He frowned and tugged at Mukh's pantleg and said something that the prince couldn't hear.

-Muddh straightened up and frowned in turn.
+Mukh straightened up and frowned in turn.
 "Where are the rest of your troops?" he asked.
 "It's such a nice day, I hope they're not cooped up washing dishes."
 A few of his men laughed.

 "Never mind the dishes," the prince demanded.
 "Do you know what has become of Her Highness?"

-"Oh, yes, the princess," Muddh called back.
+"Oh, yes, the princess," Mukh called back.
 "About this tall?"
 He put his hand up around his chin, palm flat.
 "Long hair?"

 "What have you done with her?" the prince demanded.